-The bilateral economic and trade relationship continues to expand.
-China is now Australia's largest two-way trading partner in goods and services (valued at A$125.1 billion in 2012), our largest export destination (A$78.7 billion in 2012), and our largest source of imports (A$46.3 billion in 2012).
-Resources accounted for almost 87 per cent of our merchandise exports to China.
-The prospects for continued growth in our trade relations are good.
+The Australia-China economic and trade relationship continues to steadily expand.
+China is now Australia's largest two-way trading partner in goods and services (valued at more than A$150 billion in 2013), our largest goods export destination (A$95 billion in 2013), and our largest source of merchandise imports (A$47 billion in 2013).
+The Government is pursuing a number of initiatives to strengthen and diversify this relationship.

 Economic diplomacy is at the core of the Government’s international engagement.
 This is why we are bringing together activities in trade, growth, investment and business.
 With a firm focus on outcomes, we are implementing this agenda in China through negotiating the Australia-China Free Trade Agreement (FTA), finding new Chinese investors to invest in sectors such as infrastructure and agriculture, promoting tourism and building linkages in agricultural research.

 The top trade policy priority is to conclude the FTA.
 Concluding the FTA will provide extensive opportunities to Australian businesses, removing barriers to trade with our biggest market for services, resources and agriculture.
 Australia’s economy could benefit from higher Chinese investment as a result of the FTA, increasing our productive capacity in areas such as resources and agriculture.

 Australian services firms including in financial, consulting, legal, education and telecommunications sectors, could benefit from improved access to the China market and through their role as facilitators of other trade.
 Importantly, our agricultural exports will benefit from improved competiveness in areas such as dairy, horticulture, meat and wine.